YuLiumt/Cactus/_build/html/_sources/note/Guide/IO.rst.txt

 I/O
 ====

+In Carpet, a local grid (a "cuboid" that has a uniform spacing in each axis, and lives on a single processor) has a number of attributes:

+* **reflevel** - This is an integer specifing the grid's "refinement level" in the Berger-Oliger algorithm.
+* **map** - This is an integer specifying the "map" (grid patch) at this refinement level.
+* **component** - This is an integer specifying one of the local grids in this map/patch.

 IOUtil
 -----------
 Thorns providing IO methods typically have string parameters which list the variables which should be output, how frequently (i.e. how many iterations between output), and where the output should go.